tiendat104/Orbit-symmetrize/RotatedMNIST/LPS/readme.md

 # Rotated MNIST experiment - (LPS baseline)

 ## Overview
 In this repository, we provide the implementation for the two baselines CNN-PS and CNN-Canonical reported in table 1(a).
-We trained our models on three randomly selected seeds 38, 42, 49.
+We trained these models on three randomly selected seeds 38, 42, 49.
 For each seed, we report the test performance using the sample size k among [1, 10, 20, 50] that leads to the best performance.

 ## Running CNN-PS (Table 1(a))